postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

   3. **New** button
   4. Launch modal

-After you create the mock, Postman Pro and Enterprise users can share the mock with their team for review and collaboration.
-They can [share the underlying collection](/docs/postman/team_library/sharing#sharing-collections){:target="_blank"} with the team or specific team members, and provide permissions to edit or view.
+After you create the mock, Postman Pro and Enterprise users can share [share the underlying collection](/docs/postman/team_library/sharing#sharing-collections){:target="_blank"} with the team or specific team members, and provide permissions to edit or view.

 #### Creating a mock with the New button